Getting your Trinity Audio player ready...

 While you might experience a quick improvement in efficiency right after installing the new condensing unit, this will subside as the older evaporator coil struggles to keep up.
 As time passes, the new condensing unit will become less energy efficient faster than if it were installed as part of a whole new system.

-In most cases, if one unit fails, the other isn’t far behind.
-Both the indoor and outdoor components will age cohesively, so the time between major system issues in both components typically isn’t more than a few years.
+When one of the two units fails, the other isn’t far behind.
+Both the indoor and outdoor components age concurrently, so the time between major system issues in both components typically isn’t more than a year or two.

 3. Warranties May Be Subject to Void